johanhelsing/bevy_smud/README.md

 Also, check out the [examples](examples).
 In particular, the [basic](examples/basic.rs) example should be a good place to start.

-The library also has *some* level of ui support.
-The [ui](examples/ui.rs) example shows how to create a "bevy" button.

 ## Showcase

 Send me a PR if you want your project featured here: